nakujaproject/N2-Avionics-BaseStation/README.md

 installs the necessary dependencies for the client app

-2. In the root directory, run:
+2. In the node -server directory, run:

 ```
 npm install